AckerlyXu/heima/articles/hdinsight/hdinsight-use-sqoop.md

          [sessionid] [bigint],
          [sessionpagevieworder][bigint])

     The easiest way to examine the database and tables is to use Visual Studio.
-The database server and the database can be examined using the Azure Portal.
+The database server and the database can be examined using the Azure portal.
 4. Create an HDInsight cluster.

-    To examine the cluster, you can use the Azure Portal or Azure PowerShell.
+    To examine the cluster, you can use the Azure portal or Azure PowerShell.
 5. Pre-process the source data file.

     In this tutorial, you export a log4j log file (a delimited file) and a Hive table to an Azure SQL database.
 The delimited file is called */example/data/sample.log*.
 Earlier in the tutorial, you saw a few samples of log4j logs.
 In the log file, there are some empty lines and some lines similar to these: